 Metro capital facilities include physical plants, rolling stock (buses and other vehicles), electrical trolley lines and substations, facilities such as park-and-ride lots and bus shelters, and roadway infrastructure developed in partnership with local jurisdictions, such as semi-exclusive bus priority lanes.
 Voter approved sales tax and federal grants are the primary revenue sources.

-Metro operates service on the SODO busway, a transit-only roadway between S Spokane Street and Royal Brougham Way in Seattle.
+On March 23, 2019, Metro ceased bus operations in the Downtown Seattle Transit Tunnel (DSTT), a 1.3 mile dual-bore transit-only facility with four stations.
+To accommodate the expansion of Sound Transit's Link light rail service, the DSTT is now only served by light rail trains.
+The transfer of the DSTT and its stations was approved by the King County Council in October 2022 and by the Sound Transit Board in November 2022.
+The Seattle City Council affirmed the transaction in 2023 and the transfer was recorded by the County Recorder's Office.